speedment/speedment-doc/pages/maven.md

 ```

 ## Speedment HyperStream
-Speedment HyperStream is configured the same way except that we have to use different group and artifact ids.
+Speedment HyperStream is configured the same way except that you have to use different group and artifact ids.
 Here is an example of a Speedment HyperStream plugin definition:

 ``` xml
 <plugin>